- 1. What is Trajectory?

 - Google G Suite for Education accounts for students and teachers using the curriculum (more information available at www.google.com/edu/).

 - 4. What is included when we buy Trajectory?

 Your purchase includes:

-- Four curriculum units each year for grades 1-8.
+- Four comprehensive curriculum units each year for grades 1-8.

 - All support materials (templates, samples, and handouts) needed to implement the program.

-- Teachers in the program have access to the Teacher Support site, where they can download all the support materials for the Trajectory curriculum as well as supplementary lessons such as Cyber Ethics and Interactive Web.
+- Teachers in the program have online access to the Trajectory Support, where they can download all the support materials required for the Trajectory curriculum.

 Your school has the option of using any and all of the curriculum versions offered for no additional charge.
-This means you can make use of the Microsoft Office, Google Drive, and iWork curriculum in any combination that best suits your students and school.
+This means you can make use of the Microsoft Office and/or Google G Suite for Education in any combination that best suits your students and school.

 - 5. How do we set up the necessary software?